-The learning sequence is aligned to the Australian Curriculum: English and is designed to support Anh‘s story from the Harmony Day Stories app.
+The learning sequence is aligned to the Australian Curriculum: English and is designed to support Anh‘s story.
 It has three activities:

 The activities are self-contained so students can complete any or all of them.
 There are two reproducible worksheets.